 Maybe that's because his particular skill set and assignments look incredibly fun.
 He's essentially a 6'11" high-jumper with a wide receiver's hands.
 So, the Clippers keep him airborne as much as possible, either wrecking rims off alley-oops or ferociously attacking the glass.

 Jordan has been his reliable self in 2016-17, while sprinkling a few encouraging developments into his steady contributions.
 The best news for Clippers fans is he's never been less of a liability at the charity stripe (career-high 52.6 free-throw percentage).
-That rise, plus the extra level he's found of late (15.2 points and 14.6 rebounds over his last five games), has helped him hold off the loaded honorable-mention crew.
+That rise, and the extra level he's found of late (15.2 points and 14.6 rebounds over his last five games), have helped him hold off the loaded honorable-mention crew.

 Honorable Mentions: Andre Drummond, Joel Embiid, Marc Gasol